manthi4/Yui/readme.md

 * **Blocks:**  YUI will be made of "blocks" that are connected together to make a graph (at first we will target chains, then DAGs, then cyclic graphs (with limited cycles)). **Each block defines the following:**

    * The inputs it expects including what type they will be.
-   * A prompt template
-   * How those inputs will be integrated into that prompt template
    * Expected output, including output type and any assertions such as maximum output length, etc.
       * In the future this will probably include an output parser.

+* **LLMBLocks:** An important type of block.
+These also define the following:
+   * The llm to be used
+   * A prompt template
+   * How the inputs will be integrated into the prompt template

 * **Prompt registry:** All prompts come from a prompt registry.
    * We enforce that prompt objects should be tied to a specific llm.
 If we want to use the same type of prompt for another llm, then create a new prompt subclass for that and use it.